The power of ensemble play

 Musicians who want to learn more, whether they are advanced amateurs, (conservatory) students, young talents or professional musicians.

 Courses are offered at various levels: A, B & C, in order to provide students with an optimal challenge at their own level.
-The Summer Academy is open to individual participants and existing ensembles alike.
+The Summer Academy is open to individual participants and established ensembles alike.

 A. Conservatory students or highly advanced amateurs: